yparshant610/FoodBites/README.md

 # 🍔 Food Bites – Never Feel Hungry

-Welcome to **Food Bites**, a vibrant and modern food ordering app UI designed in **Figma**.
-This project showcases an intuitive user interface for a smooth food delivery experience, from browsing menus to placing orders.
+Welcome to **Food Bites**, a sleek and modern mobile UI design for a food ordering app.
+Built in **Figma**, this UI focuses on delivering a smooth, visually engaging, and user-friendly experience to browse restaurants, view dishes, and place orders easily.

 ---